These tips can help your business get on the right track for a successful recovery.

 1. Contact Quality Employees Early

-If you want to hire former employees, get in touch with them as soon as possible.
-This will help you lock down their commitment to your business before they make other plans.
-This has become even more important in recent years as the economy has improved and workers have more job opportunities.
-Consider offering experienced employees a pay raise as an extra incentive — quality staff will be invaluable during your busy season.
+Get in touch with employees you want to re-hire as soon as possible in order to lock down their commitment to your business before they make other plans.
+As the economy re-opens, workers will be scrambling for job opportunities.
+Consider offering experienced employees a pay raise as an incentive to return — quality staff will be invaluable as you ramp back up.

 Clearly explain the job requirements when you post ads and interview candidates.
-Outline responsibilities, hours and dress code, and emphasize how busy the job can get and that it's a temporary position.
-Ensuring new employees understand what they are signing up for reduces the chance of turnover, which is something you can't afford during your busy season.
+Outline responsibilities, hours, and the need to follow enhanced safety measures that may not have been required in their previous work.
+Ensuring new and returning employees understand what they are signing up for reduces the chance of turnover, which would hinder your acceleration.

-Seasonal hiring for small businesses doesn't require you to offer health insurance, however, you must have workers' compensation insurance.
-If you let your policy lapse during the offseason, be sure to renew or obtain a new policy — otherwise you may risk government fines, business shutdown and possible lawsuits from your employees if they are injured on the job.
+Not all small businesses are required to offer health insurance, however, most states require you to cover employees with workers' compensation insurance.
+Be sure you have adequate coverage in force — otherwise you may risk government fines, business shutdown and possible lawsuits from your employees if they are injured on the job.

-Once you've hired staff, schedule time for them to undergo paid training.
-Be sure to walk them through their responsibilities before you open.
-During your first few weeks of business, you or other experienced employees should be accessible in case they run into problems.
-When your business has a short window to make money, learning on the job isn't always a viable option.
+Once you've hired staff, schedule time for them to undergo paid training, even if they are returning employees.
+Be sure to walk them through their responsibilities and OSHA-required safety measures before you re-open.
+Monitor them closely for compliance.
+During your first few weeks of business, you or other experienced, responsible employees should be accessible in case they run into problems.
+Given the serious risks involved in ignoring guidelines, learning on the job isn't always a viable option.

-Summer will be here before you know it, so it's important to plan your hiring strategy properly in advance.
-Using these hiring practices can help your business stay on the right track for a successful season.
+Hiring and rehiring as COVID-19 restrictions ease will involve new complexities, so it's important to plan your hiring strategy properly in advance.
+The practices above can help your business get on the right track for a successful recovery.

 This does not involve the offer or sale of insurance products.
 All insurance products will be offered and sold only through Automatic Data Processing Insurance Agency, Inc., its licensed agents or its licensed insurance partners, One ADP Blvd.
 Roseland, NJ 07068.